n3dst4/gumshoe-fvtt/README.md

-# GUMSHOE System for Foundry VTT
+# Investigator System for Foundry VTT (GUMSHOE Compatible)

-A Foundry VTT system for running any GUMSHOE-based game.

-(This was formerly launched under the name "Trail of Cthulhu (Unsanctioned)" but now we have multi-system support!)
+A Foundry VTT system for managing characters that are compatible with GUMSHOE-based games.
+Rules relating to anything outside of the character sheet are not included, so you'll need to own a compatible game in order to play.

 <a
   target="_new"